Fliplet/fliplet-agent/README.md

 # the record has been updated on your database since it got inserted
 # to the Fliplet Data Source hence might require updating
 timestamp_column: updatedAt

+# Define which (optional) column should be used to compare whether
+# the record has been flagged as deleted on your database and should
+# be removed from the Fliplet Data Source when the column value is not null.
+delete_column: deletedAt

 # Define the ID of the target Fliplet Data Source
 datasource_id: 123